 New leavened bread

-Leave the dough in the mixer, cover with a plastic sheet, and let stay for 1 hour.
+- 3: Leave the dough in the mixer, cover with a plastic sheet, and leave to rest for 1 hour.

 Cover with a plastic sheet, and leave to rest in a warm place for 1.5 to 2 hours.

-Give a ball shape to the lumps, cover with a plastic sheet and leave to rest for 30 minutes.
+- 11: Shape each lump of dough into a ball, cover with a plastic sheet and leave to rest for 30 minutes.

-Put in a floured bannetons (bread rising baskets).
+- 13: Put into floured bannetons (rising baskets).

-Cover with plastic sheet and leave to rest for 2 hours.
+- 14: Cover with a plastic sheet and leave to rest for 2 hours.

-As those gestures are rather difficult to describe, you can watch this short demonstration video on the right.
+- 15: As these actions are rather difficult to describe, you can watch this short demonstration video on the right.

-Put in the oven with plenty of steam for approximately 40 minutes (check near the end of cooking time).
+- 17: Put in the for approximately 40 minutes (check near the end of cooking time).

 Yeast in leaven-raised bread?